SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Cassandra-compatible database service/Deploying_Cassandra/Making_Cassandra_nodetool_accessible_remotely.md

     ```

 > [!NOTE]
-> When making nodetool accessbile remotely, JMX authentication needs to be factored in.
+> When nodetool is made accessible remotely, JMX authentication needs to be factored in.
+Additional options can be set in the *cassandra-env.sh* file to either enable or disable this.
-> Addtional options can be set in the cassandra-env.sh file to either enable or disable this.
+>
 > ```txt
-> JVM_OPTS=”$JVM_OPTS -Dcom.sun.management.jmxremote.authenticate=false”  <Disables Authentiation which is enabled by default>
+> JVM_OPTS="$JVM_OPTS -Dcom.sun.management.jmxremote.authenticate=false" <Disables authentication, which is enabled by default>
 > ```